 Chocolate milk: for many, it was a simple pleasure growing up, an afternoon treat to be enjoyed on occasion.
-For others, an indulgence enjoyed regularly even into adulthood.
-But even those who haven’t downed a glass of chocolate milk since their age hit double digits can appreciate the drink when it gets some booze thrown in.
+For others, an indulgence enjoyed regularly into adulthood.
+But even those who haven’t downed a glass of chocolate milk since childhood can appreciate the drink when it gets some booze thrown in.
 Enter the Leche Mexicana, or Mexican Milk, from spirit ambassador Armando Zapata, a rich and creamy concoction that’s sure to please even the most “mature” of palates.

-Tequila, crème de cacao, and half and half might seem like an unorthodox combination, but the drink does have precedent.
-Replace the tequila with some brandy, swap the half & half for straight cream and tweak the proportions a little, you have yourself an iconic cocktail, the Brandy Alexander, itself an offshoot of the gin-based drink, the Alexander.
-Besides, the Leche Mexicana stands on its own accords, with blanca tequila making for a brighter, lighter drink, though one still rich and creamy.
+Tequila, crème de cacao, and half-and-half may seem an unorthodox combination, but the drink does have precedent.
+Replace the tequila with some brandy, swap the half-and-half for cream and tweak the proportions, you have yourself an iconic cocktail, the Brandy Alexander, itself an offshoot of the gin-based drink, the Alexander.
+Besides, the Leche Mexicana stands on its own accords, with blanco tequila making for a brighter, lighter drink, though one still rich and creamy.

-While the recipe calls for a blanca tequila, the other ingredients are robust enough to stand up to aged tequilas.
-Something like a reposado (aged less than a year) or even an anejo (aged more than a year but less than three) can bring an extra level of depth and boldness to the drink, and bring it more in line with something like a Brandy Alexander.
-However, stick to tequila—trading it for something like mezcal will bring an odd bit of smokiness and earth to the drink, potentially muddying it.
+While the recipe calls for a blanco tequila, the other ingredients are robust enough to stand up to aged tequilas.
+Something like a reposado (aged less than a year) or an añejo (aged more than a year but less than three) can bring an extra level of depth and boldness to the drink, and bring it more in line with something like a Brandy Alexander.
+However, stick to tequila—trading it for something like mezcal will bring an odd smokiness and earth to the drink, potentially muddying it.

-Like the Alexander family of drinks, Leche Mexicana is most appropriate as an after dinner treat, as it is a sweet and frothy libation.
+A sweet and frothy libation, the Leche Mexicana is most appropriate as an after dinner treat or nightcap.
 Though the recipe doesn’t call for a garnish, dusting the top with a little freshly ground nutmeg adds a nice touch, and a bit of orange zest amplifies the tequila elements.
-Similarly, any sort of smaller glassware can be used, but using a coupe or Nick & Nora glass imbues the drink with an extra bit of elegance.
+Similarly, any sort of smaller glassware can be used, but using a coupe or Nick & Nora glass imbues the drink with extra elegance.

-Despite any advertisement-fueled adages about milk’s health benefits, the Leche Mexicana should not be considered remotely healthy—cream, chocolate liqueur, and tequila does not a nutritious concoction make.
-The calories alone on this creamy sweet concoction should relegate it to a “once in a great while” indulgence.
-Though it might be hard to do so after the first try.
+Despite any advertisement-fueled adages about milk’s health benefits, the Leche Mexicana should not be considered remotely healthy.
+The calories alone should limit it to a “once in a great while” indulgence, though that might be hard to do after the first try.

-Add all the ingredients into a shaker with ice and shake until well-chilled.
+Add the tequila, crème de cacao and half-and-half to a shaker with ice and shake until well-chilled.